box/developer.box.com/content/guides/cli/scripts/report-inactive-users.md

 <!-- markdownlint-disable line-length -->

-This script generates a `.csv` file with a list of users who has been inactive for a number of days.
+This script generates a CSV file with a list of users who have been inactive for a number of days.
 It performs the following steps:

 1. Looks for the users who have the role `user`.